 1.)
 All potential adopters will be required to fill out an Adoption Application.
 We work hard at placing all of our rescued animals in the best suitable home possible.
 We want to ensure the absolute best fit to ensure these sweet babies will be adopted to their forever home and will never have to worry about being homeless again.

 2.)
-All of our rescue animals are fully vetted as well as spayed and neutered at the time of adoption unless there is a medical reason or they are too young to be spayed or neutered at the time, in which a spay/neuter contract will have to be signed.
+All of our rescue animals are fully vetted as well as spayed and neutered at the time of adoption unless there is a medical reason or they are too young to be spayed or neutered at the time of adoption, in which a spay/neuter contract will have to be signed.
 We would like our potential adopters to understand the severe pet overpopulation that is present in our state and want all pet owners to be responsible in spaying and neutering their pets.
-Therefore it is our policy not to adopt to families that have unaltered pets.
+Therefore, it is our policy not to adopt to families that have unaltered pets.
 Our hearts ache for all the homeless animals including litters of puppies and kittens that get killed in these shelters every day, many by being gassed to death.
 We try to save the owner surrendered animals because they are the first to be killed, usually on the same day they are surrendered.
 Unfortunately we cannot save them all and there are only a very few lucky ones to make it out alive.

 3.)
 In general, we do require a fence for dogs unless there are special circumstances such as the dog being older, more laid back, couch potato, etc. There may be other special circumstances as well such as having a dog park next door or wanting a running or hiking partner.
-We understand that most dogs have a lot of energy and need enough exercise to release that energy.
+Please understand that most dogs have a lot of energy and need enough exercise to release that energy.
 We also want the dog to have a safe place to play in which a fenced yard is most appropriate.

 Please note: Our dogs are NOT located at a shelter.
 They are in foster homes throughout Albemarle and surrounding areas.
-You must be willing to drive to the dogĺs foster home in order to adopt it.
+You must be willing to drive to the dog’s foster home in order to adopt it.

-~~The average adoption fee for spay/neutered/chipped/vaccinated dog is $200 (we need to cover vetting expenses, so we can continue to save other dogs)
+~~The adoption fee for spay/neutered/chipped/vaccinated dog is $200 (we need to cover vetting expenses, so we can continue to save other dogs)